temet.util

 calcXrayLumBolometric(sfr, u, xe, mass, dens, temp=None, log=False)

-Following Navarro+ (1995) Eqn.
-6 the most basic estimator of bolometric X-ray luminosity in [10^30 erg/s] for individual gas cells, based only on their density and temperature.
-Assumes simplified (primordial) high-temp cooling function, and only free-free (bremsstrahlung) emission contribution from T>10^6 Kelvin gas.
+Note: based only on gas density and temperature, and also assumes simplified (primordial) high-temp cooling function, and only free-free emission contribution from T>10^6 Kelvin gas.
 All inputs in code units.

 opticalDepthLineCenter(transition, dens_cgs, temp_K, cellsize_code)